Perhaps you’ve tried hard to personalize your marketing for years, though never managed to do it well without sounding insincere or robotic.

 Just adding a prospect’s name in an email isn’t always enough to convince the person you understand their problems.

-Customers today want a complete personal experience that’s genuinely believable, and targeting specific needs.
+Customers today want a completely personal experience that’s genuinely believable, and targeting specific needs.
 If this sounds impossible, it’s really not with some proper research and techniques in your marketing emails.

 Since emails never age in communicating information to prospective leads, it’s your best place to personalize content for catching a recipient’s attention.
 Yet, with so many years doing things the same, you might find it challenging to find a more personalized path.